cedowens/MacShellSwift/MacShellSwift/README.md

 # MacShellSwift

 MacShellSwift is a proof of concept MacOS post exploitation tool written in Swift using encrypted sockets.
 This tool has been tested both pre and post Catalina.
 I rewrote a prior tool of mine MacShell (one of my repos) and changed the client to Swift intstead of python.
-This tool consists of two parts: a server script and a client binary. **I wrote this tool to help blue teamers proactively guage detections against macOS post exploitation methods that use macOS internal calls.** Red teams can also find this of use for getting ideas around using Swift for macOS post exploitation.
+This tool consists of two parts: a server script and a client binary. **I wrote this tool for purple team purposes: to help blue teamers proactively guage detections against macOS post exploitation methods that use macOS internal calls.** Red teams can also find this of use for getting ideas around using Swift for macOS post exploitation.

 More info below: